Home GPL Tools Unlock WordPress Potential with Ultimate GPL Tools

 3. Build Local Environments

 Use containerization solutions like Docker or virtual machines via Local by Flywheel to create safe, mirror-image environments.
-Install and configure GPL tools locally, perform sanity checks, and validate functionality before migrating to staging or production.
+Install and configure GPL tool locally, perform sanity checks, and validate functionality before migrating to staging or production.

 4. Automate Installations